duckdb/duckdb-web/docs/extensions/tpch.md

 ## Installing and Loading

-The `tpch` extension is shipped in the default DuckDB build and is loaded automatically when used.
+The `tpch` extension is shipped by default in some DuckDB builds, otheriwse it will be transparently autoloaded on first use.

 If you would like to install and load it manually, run:

 ```sql
 INSTALL tpch;